chris-ritsen/vim-autocorrect/README.md

   this should be limited to a character or two omitted from the end of a long word, or a short word if the correct word is unambiguous.
 Correcting `abou` to `about` is fine.
-- Avoid adding short words, such as those under four characters long.
+- Avoid adding short typos or words, such as those under four characters long.
 - Avoid making decisions about mixed-case acronyms.
 - Don't add contractions or word fragments
 - Don't add words that are unlikely to broadly usable, such as camel case